anshulchoudhary9882/bdd100k-adas-perception-pipeline/model_training/MODEL_SELECTION.md

 ### Advantages

-* Transformer-based global reasoning
+- Global contextual reasoning through transformer attention
+- Strong localization performance
-* End-to-end detection pipeline
+- End-to-end object detection framework
-* Strong contextual understanding

 ### Limitations

-* Higher computational requirements
+- Higher computational complexity
+- Increased memory requirements
+- Longer training and inference times
-* More complex deployment
+- More demanding deployment pipeline
-* Greater memory consumption
-* Increased latency on embedded hardware

-Although RT-DETR offers strong accuracy, deployment efficiency is a critical consideration for automotive systems.
+### Engineering Decision

+RT-DETR is an attractive candidate for offline benchmark optimization.
+However, the objective of this project is to demonstrate an end-to-end automotive perception workflow with practical deployment considerations.
+Given the real-time constraints common in ADAS systems, YOLO11m provides a more favorable accuracy-latency trade-off.

 ---